project-hatohol/HAPI-2.0-Specification/en/README.md

 ***Result(result)***

-Return result as a result object value whether request accept to Hatohol server.
+Return a result as a result object value whether request accept to Hatohol server.
 Refer to the [[Values](#user-content-putresult)].

 ```json
 {